 Welsh dimension and international perspective

-The Mathematics and Numeracy Area of Learning and Experience provides opportunities for learners to develop all four of the following wider skills.
+The Languages, Literacy and Communication Area of Learning and Experience provides ample opportunities for learners to develop all four of the wider skills.

 Critical thinking and problem‑solving

 The skills of listening, reading, speaking and writing are intrinsic to the development of critical thinking and problem‑solving.
 We listen and read in order to analyse and understand situations and develop responses and solutions through speaking and writing.
 Learners also develop their critical‑thinking skills through engaging with literature and their problem-solving skills through deconstructing and using their languages.

 As learners develop their skills in listening and reading, speaking and writing, they will also develop the skills of planning and organising, deciding how best to present their ideas and creative works, and reflecting on their work and planning and implementing further improvements.